“Uplink established, we’re good to go. Viv, can you hear us?”

 “Wait wait, how long will that be?!”
 Bern asks, hurrying to their feet.
 They stumble, not quite ready to be upright again, but it’s easy enough to shake off.

-Unfortunately, there's no response, Vivien is already throwing on his lab coat and hurrying out of the office.
+Unfortunately, Vivien can’t offer a response at the moment, already throwing on his lab coat and hurrying out of the office.

 “Well,” Micah says with a shrug, removing his harness for a second time, “I guess we should get those pictures, right?”
 He approaches Will, who is still wide-eyed, and with some effort, wraps his arms around them and begins to pry them off of the pillar.